smartalaa/weather-app/README.md

 - **401 Error**: API key is invalid or not activated yet
   - Wait 1-2 hours for new keys to activate
   - Verify the key is correct in `.env`
-  - Check your OpenWeatherMap account status
+  - Ensure you're using the correct API key from your OpenWeatherMap account
+  - The app uses One Call API 3.0 which is included in the free tier

 ### Port Already in Use
 - If port 5173 is occupied, Vite will automatically try the next available port